 Teaching consultations are voluntary and confidential.
 We do not disclose any information from our consultations to other parties.
 We do, however, document the teaching consultation process for your purposes, to be used as you see fit.

 When you request a teaching observation, a colleague from the Center for Excellence in Teaching & Learning observes your class—whether it is a lecture, discussion, lab, studio, recitation, or on-line.
 All observations are voluntary and confidential.
 An observation provides formative feedback from an outside perspective on the aspects of your teaching that interest you most.
 Teaching observations are designed to be formative assessments used to improve teaching.
 You can request an observation at any time during the semester.
 While you may use the feedback you receive to document that you have been working to improve your teaching, we do not conduct summative assessments or observations for faculty who are undergoing the process of reappointment, or tenure/promotion review.

 An observation provides feedback from an outside perspective on the aspects of your teaching that interest you most.
 Consultants provide objective data regarding your teaching techniques as well as the observable behaviors of your students.
 Faculty request observations of their teaching to gauge how effective they are in the classroom, for example, because they are trying a new teaching technique, or because they are seeking to address a perceived problem.

 - Request an observation at least two weeks in advance

 - Meet with a CETL colleague to discuss your class context, your reasons for the observation, and your goals for feedback.

-- A CFD colleague observes your class.
+- A CETL colleague observes your class.

 The Ground Rules